Change Our Language, Change Our Politics

 The current American political climate is notoriously full of acrimony and vitriol.
 Research suggests that the partisan division in the U. S. electorate is widening as Americans increasingly segregate by class, geography, and ideology.

 From issues of race to the role of government, language plays a significant role in fueling political division.
 For the sake of simplicity and expediency, we often reduce controversial conversations to sound bites, hashtags, and the language of marketing campaigns.
 Terms like conservative and liberal, black and white, pro-choice and pro-life, gun control, and illegal immigrant all are loaded with a set of definitions and often erroneous assumptions that drive intense emotion.
 For example, the word “black”, by definition, means evil, and wicked.
 The word “white”, by definition, means pure and innocent.
 When these terms are ascribed to human beings, why would they not evoke feelings about character, superiority, or the perceived threat or guilt of groups of people?
 Here are a few questions to be considered…

 - If a person is pro-gun control, are they against the second amendment?

-- What does support for the #BlackLivesMatter movement say about positions toward other ethnic groups?
+- What does support for the #blacklivesmatter movement say about their position towards other ethnic groups?